hectorcorrea/ubuntuserver/README.md

 ```

 ## Setting up Apache
-See [apache.md] for instruction on how to setup Apache or run the following scrip:
+See [apache.md](https://github.com/hectorcorrea/ubuntuserver/blob/main/apache.md) for instructions on how to setup Apache or run the following scrip:

 ```
 chmod u+x ./02_apache.sh